mdgspace/trianglify/README.md

     app:fillTriangle="true" />
 ```

-> TrianglifyView should be invalidated on change of any of the parameter for changes to take effect.For invalidate TrianglifyView call generateAndInvalidate() method of TrianglifyView class.
+> TrianglifyView should be invalidated on change of any of the parameter for changes to take effect.To invalidate TrianglifyView call generateAndInvalidate() method of TrianglifyView class.
 **Note:** If any of the parameters is changed `TrianglifyView` regenerates every thing from scratch